tebatalla/GoodShows/README.md

 ### Phase 2: Viewing TV Shows and Adding them to shelves (~2 days)
 I will add API routes to serve TV show data as JSON, then add Backbone models and collections that fetch data from those routes.
 TV Show information will be available via [themoviedb](http://docs.themoviedb.apiary.io/#).
-I will use `Paperclip` to store TV Show images.
 By the end of this phase, users will be able to create shelves, search for TV shows and add them to their shelves, all inside a single Backbone app.

 [Details][phase-two]

 ### Phase 3: Add friends, Improve User Profile (~2 days)
 I plan to add functionality so that users can add friends.
 In addition, the user profile page will be expanded so that you can view a user's friends, TV Show shelves and TV show reviews.
-I also plan to integrate Filepicker for file upload so users can add profile pictures to their profile pages.
+I also plan to integrate `Filepicker` for file upload so users can add profile pictures to their profile pages.

 [Details][phase-three]